 Caswell Creek is a tributary entering a side channel of the Susitna River at approximately RM 64.
-The upstream end of this side channel is dewatered at mainstem discharges below 37,000 cfs.
+The upstream end of this side channel is dewatered at 37,000 cfs.
 When this occurs the tributary mouth extends approximately 800 feet downstream.